American Legion Vermilion Post 29

 Picture Compliments of Marian Davidson

 Jonathon Linzer, Director of Saint Michael's Center for Homeless Veterans, explains the operation of the center.
-Post 29 is newly partnered with the facility.
+Post 29 is partnered with the facility.

 Councilman Francis Plaisance is presented the Post 29 Citizen of The Year Award